Kuovox/Dynamic-Networks/Information Network and the WWW/README.md

 - domain: Only pages beginning with this prefix are visited
 - seed URLs: BFS starting points

+To avoid generating a star graph, seed pages were chosen from DBLP sections that contain many interlinked HTML pages (e.g., `/search`, `/faq`, `/about/`).
+These pages tend to link to multiple other pages within the domain, producing a more realistic, interconnected web graph as required by the assignment.

 All crawled pages must belong to the specified domain (e.g., `https://dblp.org/pid`).

 ---